 Appearance, Coat and CareHeight: 22-24 inches

 Color variations: Solid black or liver

 The dense coat is shiny, flat-lying and of medium length.
 Grooming needs are modest - a bit of time is all it takes about once a week to maintain its good looks.

-if your dog gets into a lot of stuff during his walks - this tool is good for easing out the junk.
+For the coat, you'll need a slicker brush if your dog gets into a lot of stuff during his walks - this tool is good for easing out the junk.
 Follow up with a regular brushing to finish the job.
 You may also need to use a comb along with a Tangle Remover Spray to loosen up any difficult snarls that may be hiding in the longer hair.

 During shedding season, the coat will look much better if the routine is done on a daily basis - also to avoid additional housekeeping!

 Follow up the coat care with an inspection of the ears and gently clean them if excessive wax is present.
 If there's any sign of infection, of course you'll consult your vet.

 Teeth and Nails: Daily brushing of the teeth is ideal and if you start this early in life, pets become used to it quite quickly.
 My dog actually comes running to have his teeth cleaned because he loves the taste of this toothpaste.
 If you can't manage daily, shoot for at least a couple of times a week, because dental care is so important.

 Clip the nails as necessary and if this is a bit of a battleground with clippers, try a dremel which is much easier.

 Activity Level:The Flat loves to be active and needs regular exercise as well as opportunities to run freely.
 Long walks, games of fetch and access to swimming, which they obviously adore, are ideal activities.